 The 3D-Box tool draws a (simulated) three-dimensional box.
-To understand how it works, it helps to know the theory of drawing in perspective.
+To understand how it works, it helps to know a little bit about drawing in perspective.
 This tool is of interest to people who want to draw architecture or interiors.
-It makes it really easy to create furniture or rooms, because it automatically makes use of vanishing points.
+It makes it really easy to create furniture or rooms, because it automatically creates perspective, by making use of vanishing points.

+To enable it, press the icon button shown above, or press [Shift]+[F4] together, or [x].
 After click-and-dragging, the box appears on the canvas.
 This is best done somewhere near the center of the page area.
 Else, the box can sometimes end up quite deformed.
-Per default, the two vanishing points used for construction are placed in the middle of the page borders, one on the right, the other on the left.
+By default, two vanishing points are placed in the vertical middle of the page borders, one on the right, the other on the left.

 When you look closely at the 3D-box that you have drawn, you will see the following: